-The vision and mission will be enabled where all are prepared and inspired to engage mutually enriching and challenging relationships of understanding, acceptance and care, and to share worlds of meaning in the deepest sense, with a people of a culture different from one’s own.
-This is how we “open our hands to the world” and achieve the solidarity described in Palms’ Values Statement.
+Our vision and mission will be enabled where all are prepared and inspired to engage mutually enriching and challenging relationships of understanding, acceptance and care, and to share worlds of meaning in the deepest sense, with a people of a culture different from one’s own.
+This is how we “open our hands to the world” to achieve solidarity.

 Solidarity is the key energising value of Palms Australia.
-Solidarity is a principle arising out of our reflection that all living creatures are interdependent and that relationship invites responsibility and therefore solidarity.
+Solidarity is a principle arising out of our reflection that all living creatures are interdependent.
+Relationship invites responsibility and, therefore, solidarity.